 The strongest lists are short and intentional.

-Start with the words that create real support pain today: your brand, high-value staff names, service terms, or names the AI has misheard more than once.
+Start with your brand, frequently used staff names, recurring service terms, or words the AI has misheard more than once.

 Ready to Stop Losing Customers?

-Have a word your AI receptionist keeps hearing wrong?
-Add it to Speech Recognition Priority Words and test the next call.
+Have a recurring word your AI receptionist keeps hearing wrong?
+Add it, confirm the setting shows **Saved**, and test a future call.

 Book a DemoThe bottom line

-Speech Recognition Priority Words give operators a simple way to teach the AI receptionist the vocabulary that matters most to their business.
-It is a small setting, but it protects the first mile of every phone call: what the AI hears.
+Speech Recognition Priority Words give operators a practical way to help the AI receptionist recognize the recurring vocabulary that matters to their business.
+It is a focused setting with a focused job: give future calls better context while keeping caller confirmation in the workflow.